top of page

 Some people thought I was foolish to spend all that time, energy, and money obsessing over this unique challenge of feminine physics.

 But there were many, many more who understood.
-On my journey I talked with hundreds of women who felt the same as I did.
-And whether they were full busted or mature busted, or even small-busted, they all agreed that innovation was sorely needed in the area of bust coverage and support.
+On my journey I talked with dozens of women who felt the same way I did.
+Whether they were full-busted or mature-busted, or even small-busted, they all agreed that innovation was sorely needed in the area of bust coverage and support.

 They -- YOU -- needed this as much as I did.